FAQ's - Divorce Attorney San Antonio TX Answers

 Do I need specific grounds to get divorced?

-No. Texas is a no-fault state and you can get divorced without regard to whether there is any fault.
+No. Texas is a no-fault state, and you can get divorced for a specific reason (e.g., fault of a party) or for no reason at all.
 However, because the Court is required to make a fair and equitable property division, fault may be considered when the Court divides your property.
 Common fault grounds include adultery and cruelty.
-If you believe your spouse is at fault for breaking up your marriage, make sure to disclose to your family law attorney all of the facts that support his/her fault.
+If you believe your spouse is at fault for breaking up your marriage, make sure to disclose to your family law attorney all of the facts that support the other party’s fault in the breakup of the marriage.

 Back to Top